wexample/wex/README.md

 - You want to use some practical core builtin scripts.
 You can explore builtin scripts in the [/bash/](/bash/) directory.
 - You want to use any `wex-service` extension available on our [repository](https://github.com/orgs/wexample/repositories).

+## Releasing a new version

+- Execute `wex core/build` before pull request to update core data which is versioned.
+Commit changes if any.

 ## Running tests

     # Run all tests.